About Me

 My photo

 Canberra-based naturalist, conservationist, educator since 1980.
 I’m passionate about the natural world (especially the southern hemisphere), and trying to understand it and to share such understandings.
-To that aim I’ve written several books (most recently 'Birds in Their Habitats' and 'Australian Bird Names; origins and meanings'), run tours all over Australia, and for the last decade to South America, done a lot of ABC radio work, chaired a government environmental advisory committee and taught many adult education classes – and of course presented this blog, since 2012.
-I am the recipient of the Australian Natural History Medallion, the Australian Plants Award and most recently a Medal of the Order of Australia for ‘services to conservation and the environment’.
+To that aim I’ve written several books (most recently 'Birds in Their Habitats' and 'Australian Bird Names; origins and meanings'), and run tours all over Australia, and for 17 years to South and Central America.
+I've done a lot of ABC radio work, chaired a government environmental advisory committee and taught many adult education classes – and of course presented this blog, since 2012.
+I am a recipient of the Australian Natural History Medallion, the Australian Plants Award and most recently a Medal of the Order of Australia for ‘services to conservation and the environment’.
 I live happily in suburban Duffy with my partner Louise surrounded by a dense native garden and lots of birds.

-Wednesday 28 October 2015
+Wednesday, 28 October 2015

 Leaf Beetles and Mobile Homes